 The goal is to provide information so that prospective subjects understand the nature of the research and can knowledgeably and voluntarily decide whether or not to participate.
 Informed consent is one of the primary ethical requirements of research with human subjects as it reflects the basic principle of respect for persons.

-- provide the prospective subject (or representative) enough time to consider whether or not to participate,
+- provide the prospective subject (or representative) enough time to discuss and consider whether or not to participate,

 - minimize the possibility of coercion (intimidation) or undue influence, and